parulSriv/Star-Schema-Project/README.md

 **The Bike Sharing Programme**

 **Introduction**
 >This project revolves around building a Star schema using Biking data.
 Using this star Schema, organizations can efficiently perform business queries.
-Customers can use the bike sharing programme to lease  a bike from any station operated by the company, can ride it within the allowed premisis for a predetermined period of time, and then park it back to either same or different station.
-Here only one databricks pyspark notebook is used to load the data, perform transformations, create fact and dimension tables and answer business questions mentioned down below the page.
+Customers can use the bike sharing programme to lease a bike from any station operated by the company, can ride it within the allowed premises for a predetermined period, and then park it back at either the same or a different station.
+Here only one databricks pyspark notebook is used to load the data, perform transformations, create fact and dimension tables and answer business questions mentioned below the page.

 **Data used**